Bronislava Nijinska: Diaghilev's Ballets Russes: 1921–1925, and 1926

+The entire family went to Warsaw, where Nijinska, her two children, and her mother were issued Polish passports on the basis of baptism certificates.
+She then visited her brother, who was staying in a psychiatric hospital in Vienna.
 Rejoining Ballets Russes in Paris, Nijinska first worked in Diaghilev's ill-starred 1921 London revival of the Petipa's classic The Sleeping Princess.
 Although a money loser, it was popular, and well designed and danced.
 Nijinska performed the roles of the Hummingbird Fairy and Pierette, for which she received "high critical praise".

 In 1922, following a personal request by Diaghilev, she performed the title role in Nijinsky's L'Après-midi d'un Faune during its Paris revival.
 She had helped her brother with its choreography for its 1912 premier.
 "Vaslav is creating his Faune by using me as his model.
 I am like a piece of clay that he is molding ..."
 Yet these appearance became clearly auxiliary to her new, 'second career' working as the choreographer.

 From 1921 to 1924, 1926 with Ballets Russes, Nijinska nonetheless took prominent roles in many of her own dance designs.
 Accordingly, she performed as the Lilac Fairy in The Sleeping Beauty (1921), the Fox in Le Renard (1922), as the Hostess in Les Biches (1924), as Lysandre in Les Fâcheux (1924), and as the Tennis Player in Le Train Bleu (1924).